-These terms set out information that is given at the outset of a retainer and are in compliance with Chapter 1 of the Solicitors’ Code of Conduct 2011.
+These terms set out information that has to be given at the outset of a retainer and are in compliance with the Solicitors’ Code of Conduct 2011.

-In our initial letter or email to you we will set out:
+These terms of business form a binding contract between you and McGlennons.
+In our accompanying letter or email we will set out:

-- What steps we intend to take next
+• What are the next steps we intend to take.

 The Principal of the firm is William Essex.
-His hourly rate is £240.
-William deals mainly with estate administration, wills preparation and conveyancing, in particular lease extensions and freehold reversion purchase.
+His hourly rate is £265.
+William deals with probate and estate administration, Wills preparation, Lasting Powers of Attorney and conveyancing, lease extensions and freehold reversion purchase.

 3. Setting Ourselves Standards

-- To respond to telephone calls or emails from you during the course of the same day whereever possible (by midday the following working day where these are received after 4 pm).
+• To respond to telephone calls or emails from you during the course of the same day wherever possible (by midday the following working day where these are received after 4 pm).

 6. Professional Indemnity Insurance

-Our liability to you for a breach of your instructions shall be limited to £2,000,000, unless we expressly state a higher amount in the letter accompanying these terms of business.
+McGlennons Solicitors has £2 million Professional Indemnity Cover per case – details of the extent of cover are available for inspection.
+Our liability to you for a breach of our duty of care or instruction shall be limited to £2,000,000, unless we expressly state a higher amount in the letter accompanying these terms of business.
 We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or any damages, costs or losses attributable to lost profits or opportunities.